opendcs/opendcs/CONTRIBUTING.md

 Pull requests should be kept small.
 If you are doing a larger effort please request merges as you make progress.
 Failure to keep requests small will likely result in denial.

-A large PR *may* allowed in the following conditions
+A large PR *may* be allowed in the following conditions

-1. You coordinate with the about the changes, and we agree they need to be done at once.
+1. You coordinate with us about the changes, and we agree they need to be done at once.
-2. You start the PR immediately and continuously update it with existing progress so we can comment or decided when to merge things.
+2. You start the PR immediately and continuously update it with existing progress, so we can comment or decided when to merge things.
 3. You add tests as you go to cover all these changes.

-Changes made *must* pass any tests that exists with the built-in postgres database.
+Changes made *must* pass any tests that exist with the built-in Postgres database.

 Code Changes *should* have a test provided.
 Preferably automated, description of a procedure is acceptable.